xMestas/RoyLanguage/README.md

 - Basic operations implemented for integers and booleans.

-- Core language features including if statements, while loops, setting and referencing variables, and defining/calling functions.
+- Core language features including if statements, while loops, comparisons, setting and referencing variables, and defining/calling functions.

 - An interpreter for the language and it's basic features that is compatible with user added operations and data types.